Context-Dependent Learning: A Teacher's Guide

 When you learn something in a particular room, aspects of that room become associated with the memory.
 The colour of the walls, the arrangement of desks, the ambient sounds all get encoded alongside the academic content.
 These contextual elements then serve as retrieval cues.

 Retrieval works by pattern matching.
 When you encounter cues similar to what was encoded, the complete memory pattern becomes activated.
-Contextual cues help discriminate between similar memories, directing retrieval toward information learned in this specific setting.
+Contextual cues help discriminate between similar memories, directing retrieval towards information learned in this specific setting.

 In a familiar classroom, the visual environment activates memories of previous learning in that space.
 This contextual priming makes related academic content more accessible.
 In an unfamiliar exam hall, these cues are absent.